|Student Help / FAQ|

 First open the "options" menu.
 For Windows go to "Tools" ->"Options."
 On a Mac go to "Firefox"->"Preferences..."Next, select the "Privacy" tab.
 Click on the "Settings..." button for "Private Data" and in the next window make sure that the box by "Cache" is checked.
 Click "OK" to return to the previous window.
 Then click on the "Clear Now" button under "Private Data" to clear the cache.

 Click the "Safari" menu and then "Empty Cache..."

 What is the difference between a blog and a journal?

-The Journal tool and the Blog tool are very similar.
-The Blog tool is a public discussion whereas the Journal tool allows the instructor and the student to communicate privately.
+The "Journal" tool and the "Blog" tool are very similar.
+The blog is a public discussion whereas the Journal tool allows the instructor and the student to communicate privately.
 The student can post messages to the instructor and the instructor can then comment back.
 If the instructor wishes, the journal can be made public but it does not allow other students to comment.

 How do you upload assignments to Blackboard?

 Blackboard has an "Assignment" feature (tool) that some instructors use to accept homework from students.
 Find the link that the instructor placed in the course site.
 It could be in the "Assignments" section, in "Course Documents" or someplace else.
 It will have an icon that looks like a piece of paper with a pencil and a ruler.